VaclavElias/vaclavelias.github.io/_drafts/2022-07-09-stride3d-code-only-pc-setup.md

 ```c#
 using var game = new Game();
 ```
-3. Starting game applicaion with a delegate
+3. Starting game application with a delegate
 ```c#
 game.Run();
 ```